-Pry a pry point [A] at the crankcase mating surface, and split the crankcase.
+• Pry a pry point [A] at the crankcase mating surface, and split the crankcase.

-- ★If crankcase splitting can not easily, split the crankcase according to the following procedures. - OInstall the jig [A] between the crankshaft flywheels.
+- ★If the crankcase cannot be split easily, split the crankcase according to the following procedures. - OInstall the jig [A] between the crankshaft flywheels.

 Special Tool - Crankshaft Jig: 57001-1174